Wednesday, May 11, 2011

 Eighty feet above ground, they placed it with care.

-The old lady’s head is now no longer bare.
+The old lady’s head is no longer bare.

 No comments: